 Waimea Canyon State Park is located inland along Kauai’s southern coast.
 It’s affectionately called the “Grand Canyon of the Pacific,” and it’s not hard to see why when looking out from the Waimea Canyon Lookout point along Hawaii Highway 550.

-The canyon stretches over 10 miles and is over 3,000 feet deep – but unlike Arizona’s Grand Canyon in its palette of reds, oranges, and browns, Waimea Canyon wears dynamic color scheme of iron red, verdant green, and hazy blue depending on the day.
+Waimea Canyon is over 10 miles long and is over 3,000 feet at its deepest – but unlike Arizona’s Grand Canyon in its palette of reds, oranges, and browns, Waimea Canyon has dynamic color scheme of iron red, verdant green, and hazy blue depending on the day.

 Wai’Ale’Ale from Pu’u O Kila Lookout